THE CITY OF FRATTAMAGGIORE

 Important is the Sansossiano Museum of Sacred Art which is located in the Basilica of San Sossio

-In Frattamaggiore there is a municipal library with a heritage of 13,476 monographs, 47 current periodicals and 120 out of date, 4 manuscripts and 3 editions from the 17th century, 117 from the 18th century and 1006 from the 19th century.
+In Frattamaggiore there is a municipal library with a collection of 13,476 monographs, 47 current periodicals and 120 out of print, 4 manuscripts and 3 editions from the 17th century, 117 from the 18th century and 1006 from the 19th century.

 Frattamaggiore has always lived on artistic and literary culture.

-For years, it has boasted of the establishment of cultural circles, in which young people have found constructive moments of growth through discussion, poetry, reading, music and bel canto.
+For years, it has prided itself on establishing cultural clubs, where young people have found constructive opportunities for growth through discussion, poetry, reading, music, and singing.

-Frattamaggiore, in fact, has given birth to numerous illustrious personalities: artists, sportsmen, professionals and writers who have distinguished themselves in the world.
+Frattamaggiore, in fact, has given birth to numerous illustrious personalities: artists, athletes, professionals and writers who have distinguished themselves in the world.

-Even today this city continues to live in a climate dominated by the awareness of the artistic and cultural value that has characterized it throughout history.
+Even today, this city continues to thrive in a climate dominated by an awareness of the artistic and cultural value that has characterized it throughout its history.

-A value that is adopted, interpreted and transmitted both by the numerous and productive associations that work in the area with great passion and professionalism, and by the schools that always start from the knowledge and love of their land in their educational offer, aware that without the knowledge of the roots there can be no clear future.
+This value is embraced, interpreted, and shared by the many productive associations that work in the area with great passion and professionalism, as well as by schools that always begin their educational offerings with a deep understanding and love of their homeland, aware that without understanding one's roots, there can be no clear future.